PointCloudLibrary/pcl/doc/advanced/content/executor_design.rst

 * Tag Dispatching

 This was was one of the initial design considerations.
-It seemed like an attractive choice due to simplicity, could choose the allowed overload resolution to choose the best option at compile time by allowing tags to be inherited.
+It seemed like an attractive choice due to its simplicity, allowing overload resolution to choose the best options at compile time.
+This was achieved by allowing tags to be inherited.
 These tags would serve as placeholders till executors were standardized.
 They lacked all the features of executors and offered no customization.
 Once executors were even standardized large parts of the codebase would need to be refactored to support executors.

 * Base Executor

-The idea was to have single base executor from which all executors would derive from.
-This would allow all the common cod to be shared among all the executors.
-The base executors has a CRTP based design which is used to access the properties of the derived executor.
+The idea was to have a single base executor from which all executors would derive from.
+This would have allowed all the common code to be shared among all the executors.
+The base executor had a CRTP based design which was used to access the properties of the derived executor.
 It also allowed simplification in many areas such as being able to reference any derived executor.
 Basic properties of all executors like copy constructors, overloaded equality operators.
 The CRTP mechanism had some restrictions in the sense that there was still a need for templates and